ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-overview.md

 VMware NSX-V 6.4 is end of general support on 16 January 2022 and end of technical guidance on 16 January 2023 according to the [VMware Official Product Lifecycle Matrix](https://lifecycle.vmware.com/#/){: external}.

-An exclusive support agreement between VMware® and {{site.data.keyword.IBM}} to support NSX-V until 15 October 2022 provides additional time for customers to migrate.
+An exclusive support agreement between VMware® and {{site.data.keyword.IBM}} to support NSX-V until 31 December 2023 provides additional time for customers to migrate.
+{: note}

+On 21 June 2022, you will no longer be able to provision new VCS instances using NSX–V but, you will be able to add hosts and clusters to your existing NSX–V deployments.
+IBM strongly recommends that clients immediately assess their NSX–V networks and plan a much earlier migration to NSX–T.
+{: note}

+Beginning on 21 June 2022, you can no longer order new VMware vCenter Server instance with vSphere 6.7.
+However, you will be able to add or remove existing hosts/ clusters until 15 Oct 2022.
+After 15 Oct 2022, the vCenter Server instances with vSphere 6.7 will become read–only in the IBM Cloud - VMware Solutions console.
+When this happens, you will no longer be able to add or remove hosts / clusters until you upgrade to vSphere 7.0.
 {: note}

 This documentation provides a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_full}} customers with VMware vCenter Server® with NSX-V instances.
 In that way, they can move and migrate their workloads to new vCenter Server with NSX-T™ instances (also referred as V2T migration).
 This documentation is not primarily aimed at customers that want to migrate on-premises workloads to {{site.data.keyword.cloud_notm}}, although some of the approach and guidance is applicable.